Our commitment to net zero

 In July 2021 PwC’s targets were independently validated by the Science Based Targets Initiative (SBTi).
 Our targets are in line with the 1.5-degree scenario to prevent the worst impacts of climate change, as set out in the Paris Agreement.
 The near-term science-based targets are:

-• to reduce absolute scope 1 and 2 GHG emissions by 50% by FY 2030 from a FY 2019 base year
+• to reduce scope 1 and 2 absolute emissions by 50% from a FY19 base by FY30

-• transition to 100% renewable electricity in all territories by FY30
+• transition to 100% renewable electricity in all territories by FY30.

 How will PwC Isle of Man become net zero